jazmichaelking/mastodon-near-me/README.md

-# Mastodon Near Me -  Fediverse communities by country and region
+# Mastodon Near Me -  Fediverse communities by country, region, and language
 A map and data directory showcasing ActivityPub microblogging service providers, each specifically catering to a certain locality or offering support in a notable language.

 ## Map